 In Ballyphehane, instead of continuing up Lower Friars Walk onto Pearse Road (by the church), you’ll turn right, onto Connolly Road and stay on Connolly Road until you pass Tory Top Park.
 At the north end of the park, the race runs along the park’s perimeter onto Friars Walk, briefly, and into Reendowney and Clareville, turning left onto Pouladuff Road and back onto Pearse Road and onto Hartland’s Avenue.

 At the western end of Hartland’s Avenue, instead of turning left for Glasheen you’ll run through onto Dorgan’s Road, left onto Magazine Road, right onto St Frances’ Road, left onto College Road and right onto Orchard Road.
 At the end of Orchard Road the Gardaí will operate a stop-go for traffic allowing the race to cross over to Farranlea Road, through Farranlea Park and back onto the old route on the Model Farm Road.

 At mile 12.5, the race emerges from Sli Cumann na mBan as before.
 At the North Gate Bridge, instead of turning left onto the quays, the race runs straight onto North Main Street.
 PLEASE NOTE THAT NORTH MAIN STREET HAS RAMPS.
-We’re looking into ways to minimise their impact, but with tired legs, you’ll need to be aware of them.
+With tired legs, you’ll need to be aware of them.